python/cpython/Doc/library/idle.rst

 of an *accessible* function.
 A function name expression may include dots and subscripts.
 A calltip remains until it is clicked, the cursor is moved out of the argument area, or :kbd:`)` is typed.
-Whenever the cursor is in the argument part of a definition, select Edit and Show calltip on the menu or enter its shortcut to display a calltip.
+Whenever the cursor is in the argument part of a definition, select Edit and "Show Call Tip" on the menu or enter its shortcut to display a calltip.

-A calltip consists of the function's signature and the docstring up to the first blank line or the fifth non-blank line.
+The calltip consists of the function's signature and docstring up to the latter's first blank line or the fifth non-blank line.
 (Some builtin functions lack an accessible signature.)
 A '/' or '*' in the signature indicates that the preceding or following arguments are passed by position or name (keyword) only.
 Details are subject to change.

-In Shell, the *accessible* functions depends on what modules have been imported into the user process, including those imported by Idle itself, and which definitions have been run, all since the last restart.
+In Shell, the accessible functions depends on what modules have been imported into the user process, including those imported by Idle itself, and which definitions have been run, all since the last restart.

 For example, restart the Shell and enter ``itertools.count(``.
 A calltip appears because Idle imports itertools into the user process for its own use.
 (This could change.)
 Enter ``turtle.write(`` and nothing appears.
 Idle does not itself import turtle.
-The menu entry and shortcut do nothing either.
+The menu entry and shortcut also do nothing.
 Enter ``import turtle``.
 Thereafter, ``turtle.write(`` will display a calltip.

 In an editor, import statements have no effect until one runs the file.